Blog Review: WordPlay CafÃ© neologisms contest

 Any of the above new terms for one of the more fidgety boys of summer is known as a neologism.
-Who would have thought one of the more serious vocabulary words I’ve ever heard could be so fun?
+Who would have thought such a serious sounding vocabulary word could be so fun?

 Dictionaries define a neologism as a recently created word, sometimes resulting from a combination of words.
-Since inspiration and insanity are close cousins, it’s not surprising that The American Heritage Dictionary also incorporates this little ditty into their definitions of neologism: “The invention of new words regarded as a symptom of certain psychotic disorders, such as schizophrenia.”
+Since inspiration and madness are close cousins, it’s not surprising that The American Heritage Dictionary of the English Language also incorporates this little ditty into their definitions of neologism: “The invention of new words regarded as a symptom of certain psychotic disorders, such as schizophrenia.”

-But you don’t have to be crazy to come up with neologisms.
-Just ask illustrator Michael Kline, who has made a successful career out of mangling words.
-He’s the illustrator of many children’s magazine articles and 25 books, including WordPlay CafÃ©, which teaches children to have fun with language.
-He also authors and illustrates the WordPlay CafÃ© Neologisms Contest Blog, which runs a weekly contest that encourages people to come up with their own neologisms to match his illustrations.
+But you don’t have to be nuts to come up with neologisms.
+Just ask illustrator and author Michael Kline, who has made a successful career out of wrangling words.
+He’s the illustrator of many children’s magazine articles and 25 books, including WordPlay CafÃ©, which teaches children to have fun with the English language.
+He also authors and illustrates the WordPlay CafÃ© Neologisms Contest blog, which runs a weekly contest that encourages people to come up with neologisms to match his illustrations.

 The results of people’s manglings are quite clever.
-Here are last week’s winners:
+As an example, here are last week’s winners:

 1st place: Mailnutrition